Pentagon says five Guantanamo detainees transferred to United Arab Emirates

 The Pentagon said 107 detainees remained at the Guantanamo prison for suspected foreign militants.

-The Defense Department is expected soon to unveil a long-awaited plan outlining how it would close the detention centre at Guantanamo despite fierce resistance to shuttering the facility in Congress.
+The Defense Department is expected soon to unveil a long-awaited plan outlining how it would close the detention center at Guantanamo despite fierce resistance to shuttering the facility in Congress.

 President Barack Obama, who campaigned on a pledge to close the prison, views it as a damaging symbol of detainee abuse and detention without charge that was inherited from Republican President George W. Bush.

-But the White House said last week that Obama would sign a sweeping defence policy bill passed by the U.S. Senate despite provisions making it more difficult to close the Guantanamo prison.
+But the White House said last week that Obama would sign a sweeping defense policy bill passed by the U.S. Senate despite provisions making it more difficult to close the Guantanamo prison.

 (Reporting by Peter Cooney; Additional reporting by Phil Stewart; Editing by Nick Zieminski and Christian Plumb)